 - Career placement programs and internship connections are important.
 It’s hard to get a job right out of college, so find a school that will help you.

-Those are just the basics.
-You’ve got to experience a school for yourself to catch all the little things that make it unique . . . and those just might be the things that make or break your decision to attend.
+These are just the basics—but that doesn’t mean they’re unimportant.
+Knowing the basics and the key things to look out for on a college visit is crucial.
+Explore some more college visit advice to get even more ideas of how to make the experience great.
+You’ve really got to experience a school for yourself to catch all the little things that make it unique—and those just might be the things that make or break your decision to attend.